Hired armed cutter Telemachus: Naval service

-Telemachus was among the vessels of a squadron that shared the proceeds for the recapture on 28 June 1800 of Lancaster.
+Telemachus was among the vessels of a squadron that shared the proceeds of the recapture on 28 June 1800 of Lancaster.
 She was also part of Sir Edward Pellew's squadron, which shared in the proceeds of the capture of Vigilant, Menais, Insolent, Ann, and the wreck of a vessel that was sold, and the recapture of Industry.

 Telemachus was among the innumerable vessels of Sir John Borlase Warrens squadron that shared in the capture on 30 August 1800 of the French privateer sloop of war Guêpe.
 She was armed with 18 guns and had a crew of 161 men.
 British casualties amounted to four men killed, one drowned and 20 wounded; French casualties were 65 men killed and wounded.
 In 1847 the Admiralty awarded the Naval General Service Medal with clasp "29 Aug.
 Boat Service 1800" to all surviving claimants from the action.
 The award did not include Telemachus, or most of the other vessels in the squadron.
 However, Telemachus did share in the prize money and head money.

 On 21 July 1801, Telemachus supported the boats of Doris, Beaulieu, Uranie and Robust when they succeeded in boarding and cutting out the French naval vessel Chevrette, which was armed with 20 guns and had a crew of 350 men.
 Chevrette was under the batteries of Bay of Cameret.
 Telemachus placed herself in the Goulet and thereby prevented the French from bringing reinforcements by boat to Chevrette.
 The action was a sanguinary one.
 The British lost 11 men killed, 57 wounded, and one missing; Chevrette lost 92 officers, seamen and troops killed, including her first captain, and 62 seamen and troops wounded.
 In 1847 the Admiralty awarded the Naval General Service Medal with clasp "21 July Boat Service 1801" to surviving claimants from the action.
 The award did not include Telemachus.

 Second hired armed cutter Telemachus

 The National Maritime Museum has a record that a hired cutter Telemachus served from 1803 to 1804.
-However no other record of this vessel is readily available.
+However, no other record of this vessel is readily available.